liu3zhenlab/CGRD/README.md

 1. reference genome (FASTA format)
 2. FASTQ reads or an sorted BAM file of sample 1
 3. FASTQ reads or an sorted BAM file of sample 2
+**Note**:
-**Note**: If BAM files were provided, BAM index files are located at the same directory as BAM files.
+- If BAM files were provided, BAM index files are located at the same directory as BAM files.
+- FASTQ data are whole genome sequencing data.
+The higher sequencing depth is, the smaller the bin size could be.

 ### GET STARTED
 Running is easy but might takes days if the genome is large and high-depth sequencing data are produced.